WPBeginner

 192.168.1.22 www.example.com

-Make sure that you replace the IP address with the one you copied from cPanel, and example.com with your own domain name.
+Make sure that you replace the IP address with the one you copied from cPanel and example.com with your own domain name.

-Once you’re done, save your changes.
+Once you are done, save your changes.

 You can now access your files on the new host using your domain name on your computer.

-Important: Don’t forget to undo the changes you made to hosts file after you have finished the migration (step 6).
+Important: Don’t forget to undo the changes you made to the hosts file after you have finished the migration (step 6).

 Step 5: Creating MySQL Database on Your New Host